krisisilly/CS499-CapstonePortfolio/index.md

 Collaboration and communication have been key to my success in both academic and professional settings.
 Through team projects and cross-departmental work, I have learned to document and communicate technical concepts clearly for diverse audiences, ensuring shared understanding and effective decision-making.
 My experience in software engineering and secure coding (CS-405) strengthened my awareness of security-first design principles and defensive programming.
 The algorithms and data structures enhancement (CS-300) reinforced the importance of efficiency and scalability in problem solving, while my database enhancement (CS-340) demonstrated how to manage, validate, and secure data within full-stack systems.

 Together, these projects highlight my ability to design and implement reliable, secure, and maintainable software solutions that deliver value.
-This portfolio represents my readiness to continue advancing professionally—building upon a strong technical foundation, a security mindset, and a passion for continuous improvement.
+This portfolio represents my readiness to continue advancing professionally, all the while building upon a strong technical foundation, a security mindset, and a passion for continuous improvement.

 ---